howtomakeaturn/codeigniter-scaffolding/README.md

 * want to use some beautiful icons and choose [Font-Awesome](https://github.com/FortAwesome/Font-Awesome "The iconic font designed for Bootstrap http://fontawesome.io")

+* think the url shouldn't start with index.php, therefore want a .htaccess file to overcome this

 * dont want to download and set all above things by hands

 ###Usage###